When you sign up for Local Services Ads, you’ll be asked to set up a billing account that you can use to pay for your ads.

-Local Services ads use Google Ads to power the billing and payment systems, so if you already have a Google Ads account, Local Services ads will automatically reuse your Google Ads payment settings.
+Local Services Ads use Google Ads to power its billing and payment systems, so if you already have a Google Ads account, Local Services Ads will automatically reuse your Google Ads payment settings.

 If not, you’ll be able to provide either a credit card or bank account information and your account will be automatically charged as you incur charges.

 If you need any help paying your bill, please contact us.

 How automatic payments work

 With automatic payments, you're charged after you've accrued costs from your ad.
 You'll be billed in one of two instances: either 30 days after your last payment or whenever your account reaches a predetermined amount known as your payment threshold – whichever comes first.
 Learn more about automatic payments